$46.54-$63.46 Hourly / $3,723.49-$5,076.94 BiWeekly /

 2. A Master's degree in Social Work, Public Administration, Accounting, Early Childhood Education or a closely related field may be substituted for one (1) additional year of the General Experience.

-This replaces the existing specification for the class of Social Services Program Administration Manager in Salary Group MP 67 approved May 3, 2013.
-(Revised to expand class use to Developmental Services and Early Childhood and modify content)
+This replaces the existing specification for the class of Social Services Program Administration Manager in Salary Group MP 67 approved effective April 13, 2018.
+(Revised to expand class use to Department of Mental Health and Addiction Services and modify content) Action No. 19-070